ericbright2002/Forged_in_Obsidian/README.md

 The Templates folder is necessary for creating new files with progress tracks.
 However, the Oracle, Move, and Asset templates were only used for importing JSON data and can safely be removed.
 You can also add any other templates to this file that you would like the Templater plugin to have access to.

 ## Credits
 All original Assets, Moves, and Oracles are from [Dataforged](https://github.com/rsek/dataforged), the official Starforged repository.
-Expanded Oracles and Mecha Merc assets are my original works (available in PDF and print form on [DriveThruRPG](https://www.drivethrurpg.com).)
+Starsmith: Expanded Oracles, Starsmith: Mecha Merc assets, and Starsmith: Assets are my original works (available in PDF and print form on [DriveThruRPG](https://www.drivethrurpg.com).)

 Image, Map, and Stethoscope icons from [Lucide](https://lucide.dev/)